icpc/ccs-specs/Contest_API.md

   to the central CCS is down.
 The proxy can then forward these submissions later, when the connection is restored again.

-The request should fail with a 400 if any of the following happens:
+The request must fail with a 400 error code if any of the following happens:

 * A required attribute is missing.
 * An attribute that must not be provided is provided.